Research Support Fund

 Institutions that receive funding for research also incur indirect costs to manage their research enterprise.
 See indirect costs policy (pdf).

 Research Support Funds are awarded annually and may be used to cover new expenditures to maintain the current level of services, or to support an institution's research environment and improve its management.
 Grants can be used to:

 - transfer knowledge from academia to the private, public and not-for-profit sectors

-In 2017-18, NAIT was awarded a grant of $51,650 from the Research Support Fund.
+In 2018-19, NAIT was awarded a grant of $49,608 from the Research Support Fund.
 As NAIT delivers on its promises to Alberta, industry, students and staff, the Research Support Fund grant has been directed to support research management and administration lessening the burden of research administration on the institution.
-The grant allowed for improvement to administrative processes and contributed to an increased collaborative culture around research administration.
+The grant specifically aided in offsetting the indirect salary costs for NAIT’s Research Support Specialist whose role is crucial in the team-based review of research initiatives and proposals under development, advising Research Leads and associates with regard to funding opportunities, providing guidance and feedback for grant writing and application activities, and allowed for improvement to Stage Gate administrative processes.